solana-foundation/solana-improvement-documents/proposals/simd-0182-conditional-cu-metering.md

 These mechanisms are often implementation-specific, and requiring all clients to track the exact number of executed sBPF instructions for consensus is costly and unnecessary.
-Such precision is not essential for protocol-level consensus, especially since these cases are rare.
+Such precision is not essential for protocol-level consensus, especially since these cases are infrequent.

 Instead of mandating implementation-specific work to handle exceptions, we propose the following clarification in the protocol: